david-cortes/isotree/README.md

 # Known issues

-Random seeds do not give fully-reproducible results when using more than one thread.
-Same for imputations, mostly due to numerical rounding differences.
-These issues are not present when running single-threaded.
+When setting a random seed and using more than one thread, the results of some functions are not 100% reproducible to the last decimal - especially not for imputations.
+This is due to parallelized aggregations, and thus the only "fix" is to limit oneself to only one thread.
+The trees themselves are however not affected by this, and neither is the isolation depth (main functionality of the package).

 # References